Mazda's New Paint System Cuts VOC Emissions by 57 Percent

-Although the Aqua-tech system generates 57 percent fewer VOC emissions than the Three Layer Wet Paint process, there are no futher reductions to CO2 emissions through the process.
+Although the Aqua-tech system generates 57 percent fewer VOC emissions than the Three Layer Wet Paint process, there are no further reductions to CO2 emissions through the process.

-The Aqua-tech system uses a series of new technologies that improve efficiency of the painting process and reduce VOC emissions while keeping CO2 emissions low: a better paint shop air-conditioning system; an evaporation system to remove water from the paint; and new top coat paints that consolidate the coating process.
+The Aqua-tech system uses a series of new technologies that improve the efficiency of the painting process and reduce VOC emissions while keeping CO2 emissions low: a better paint shop air-conditioning system; an evaporation system to remove water from the paint; and new topcoat paints that consolidate the coating process.